jnozzi/cocoadev.com/SiteContent/General/PopupSliders.markdown

-I'm looking for sample code to create a popup slider control, like the opacity controls used in recent versions of [[PhotoShop]].
+I'm looking for sample code to create a popup slider control, like the opacity controls used in recent versions of General/PhotoShop.
 Can anybody help?

 To clarify:

 I want to have an input box for numeric values, with a clickable triangle on its right, much like a combo box.
 When you click on the triangle, a slider appears below the input box, and you can drag the knob on the slider to adjust the value in the input box.

-I will eventually insert popup sliders into an [[NSTableView]], but I have to figure out how to use [[NSTableViews]] with different types of controls for each column first. (checkboxes, popup buttons, color wells, [[NSTextFields]], [[NSTextFields]] with popup sliders, etc.
+I will eventually insert popup sliders into an General/NSTableView, but I have to figure out how to use General/NSTableViews with different types of controls for each column first. (checkboxes, popup buttons, color wells, General/NSTextFields, General/NSTextFields with popup sliders, etc.

-Sample code for [[NSTableViews]] with different control types for each column would also be helpful.
+Sample code for General/NSTableViews with different control types for each column would also be helpful.

 Duncan C

 ----
-The only way I can think of to do this well is by using a borderless window for the slider control that appears when you click the button and disappears after you click outside. [[NSBorderlessWindowMask]] is what you would want for this, just look in the [[NSWindow]] docs.
-As for using it in a table view, you would have to make the original entry field not only with [[NSControl]] but also using [[NSCell]], therefore you can then use it in an [[NSTableView]], and then have the window appear from there when the cell is clicked.
-Hope this helps. --[[LoganCollins]]
+The only way I can think of to do this well is by using a borderless window for the slider control that appears when you click the button and disappears after you click outside.
+General/NSBorderlessWindowMask is what you would want for this, just look in the General/NSWindow docs.
+As for using it in a table view, you would have to make the original entry field not only with General/NSControl but also using General/NSCell, therefore you can then use it in an General/NSTableView, and then have the window appear from there when the cell is clicked.
+Hope this helps. --General/LoganCollins
 ----
-As sometimes happens, I thought this was an interesting question so in the hour or two since I noticed the question, I have built a working example complete with an xCode project: ''' http://www.stepwise.com/EMB/[[PopupHelper]]/[[PopupHelper]].zip '''
+As sometimes happens, I thought this was an interesting question so in the hour or two since I noticed the question, I have built a working example complete with an xCode project: ** http://www.stepwise.com/EMB/General/PopupHelper/General/PopupHelper.zip **

 Here is how it works:
-1) In Interface Builder, place a small button next to whatever [[NSControl]] you want to give a pop-up helper.
-For example, if you have an [[NSTextField]] in IB, place a small button next to it.
+1) In Interface Builder, place a small button next to whatever General/NSControl you want to give a pop-up helper.
+For example, if you have an General/NSTextField in IB, place a small button next to it.

-2) Create an instance of [[PopupHelper]] class (source code below) in the same nib as the  [[NSControl]] you want to give a pop-up helper.
+2) Create an instance of General/PopupHelper class (source code below) in the same nib as the  General/NSControl you want to give a pop-up helper.

-3) Connect the [[PopupHelper]] instance's controlToHelp outlet to the control that needs help.
+3) Connect the General/PopupHelper instance's controlToHelp outlet to the control that needs help.

-4) Connect the target/action of the button to the [[PopupHelper]] instance's -toggleShowHelper: action.
+4) Connect the target/action of the button to the General/PopupHelper instance's -toggleShowHelper: action.

 5) Create a new empty nib.
 Drag an Custom View into the instances area of the empty nib.
 Then place whatever controls you want in the custom view.
 Sliders and button work well in the custom view, but text views do not because they want to be in a key window and popup helper windows never become key.

-6) Make the File's Owner of the new nib be of class [[PopupHelper]].
+6) Make the File's Owner of the new nib be of class General/PopupHelper.

 7) Bind the values of the controls in the custom view to whatever you want using the File's Owner->controlToHelp key path.
 For example, bind a sliders value to File's Owner->controlToHelp.floatValue